Planetary motion on an expanding locally anisotropic background: Modeling the Corrections to Kepler's Third Law

-Recalling that the ELA metric interpolates between local gravitational backgrounds and the expanding cosmological background we note that the previous discussion is actually consistent with the fact that expansion effects are proportional to the distance between the observer and the observed event, hence for range measurements it is required to consider the difference between geodesical motion of the observer (at Earth) and the geodesical motion of the remaining planets while for heliocentric orbital motion it is considered only the geodesic motion for each planet (the observer is at the Sun).

-Generally we could consider a variation of the functional parameter $\alpha$ across the Solar System such that, for each planetary orbit, this metric parameter would be given by an approximate constant value $\alpha_{0.i}$.
-However an exact fit to ephemerides would require a full numerical analysis including the gravitational corrections due to the ELA metric background.
-Nevertheless, for analytical analysis purposes, let us simply consider an approximately constant coefficient $\alpha_0$ across the Solar System.
-Hence, from the map~(\ref{dAU_orbit_estimative}) and for the value of the heuristic fit~(\ref{dAU_ephemerids}) we obtain
+Generally we could consider a variation of the functional parameter $\alpha$ across the Solar System such that, for each planetary orbit, this metric parameter would be given by an approximately constant value $\alpha_{0.i}$.
+However a more accurate fit to ephemerides requires a full numerical analysis including the gravitational corrections due to the ELA metric background.
+For analytical analysis purposes, let us simply consider an approximately constant coefficient $\alpha_0$ across the Solar System.
+Hence, from the map~(\ref{dG_fit_estimative}) and for the value of the fit~(\ref{dAU_dG}) we obtain

-We note that the dependence of $\dot{AU}$ on $\alpha_0$ has an inflexion point near $\alpha_0=1$ (see figure~\ref{dAU}), the relatively large uncertainty on the value of $\alpha_0$ is mainly due to the proximity to this inflexion point.
+We note that the dependence of the variation of the Gravitational constant on $\alpha_0$ has an inflexion point near $\alpha_0=1$ (see figure~\ref{fig.dG}), the relatively large uncertainty on the value of $\alpha_0$ is mainly due to the proximity to this inflexion point.

-In table~\ref{table.planet_dAU_H2} are listed the values of the contributions from each planetary orbit in the Solar System to the estimative~(\ref{alpha_fit}).
-The correction to the orbital period for the value of the parameter $\alpha_0$ is approximately constant for all planetary orbits
+In table~\ref{table.planet_dG_H2} are listed the values of the contributions from each planetary orbit in the Solar System to the estimate~(\ref{alpha_fit}).
+The correction to the orbital period per each Julian year in the range of the parameter $\alpha_0$ given in~(\ref{alpha_fit}) is approximately the same for all planetary orbits

 where $\Delta T_{H^2}$ corresponds to the period correction per revolution for each planet~(\ref{dT_H2}).
-Although this correction is enough to map the heuristic fit to the variation of the AU, we note that it is negligible for most of other purposes, even for archaeological fits to the variation of the Solar System parameters we obtain at most a variation of the Earth year by $\pm 1.7\,h$ over a period of $10^9$ years, hence within the uncertainty of such estimative~\cite{Uzan}.
+Although this correction is enough to map the heuristic fit to the variation of the $AU$, we note that it is negligible for most of other purposes, even for archaeological fits to the variation of the Solar System parameters we obtain at most a variation of the Earth year by $\pm 1.7\,h$ over a period of $10^9$ years, hence within the uncertainty of such estimate~\cite{Uzan}.

-As for the values for the corrections to the orbital precession and orbital radius variation for each planet are listed in table~\ref{table.planet_df_dT}.
+As for the values for the corrections to the orbital perihelion advance and orbital radii variation for each planet are listed in table~\ref{table.planet_df_dT}.